Test in a live environment

 Select a .NET Framework from the Framework drop-down option.
 Here, we're using .NET 6.0, which has long-term support.
 Then click Create.

 Next, download the required IronXL library for the solution.
-To do so, use the following code on the package manager:
+To do so, use the following code on the Package Manager Console:

 Install-Package IronXL.Excel

-Alternatively, we can search for the package 'IronXL' using the NuGet Package Manager.
-This will list all the NuGet packages related to IronXL, and we can select the required package to download.
+Alternatively, the package 'IronXL' can be searched and installed using the NuGet Package Manager.
+This will list all the NuGet packages related to IronXL, and then select the required package to download.

-For our form, we have added a 'Save As' dialog box which allows us to save the generated IronXL images to the selected location.
+The created Form has added a 'Save As' dialog box which allows to save the generated IronXL images to the selected location.

-Exporting data to Excel format can be easily done using IronXL.
-We can export data into various file types, such as XLS, XLSX, CSV, JSON, and XML, using IronXL.
+Exporting data to Excel format can be easily done using IronXL as well as exporting data into various file types, such as XLS, XLSX, CSV, JSON, and XML, using IronXL.

 It is very simple to export data to .xlsx or .xls formats with just a few lines of code.
 Below is a sample source code to export data from an Excel file into a simple tabular format: